the young dreamers of nyc, straight up | look | i-D

 Do you have any News Year's Resolutions?
 I'd like to be early for everything.

 How do you feel about last year as a young person?
-This year was complicated & painful in a number of ways but I feel immensely inspired by all the collective energy & creativity coming from young artists of color.
-I feel our voices are stronger than ever & I'm happy to see representation is finally becoming a priority.
+This year was complicated and painful in a number of ways, but I feel immensely inspired by all the collective energy and creativity coming from young artists of color.
+I feel our voices are stronger than ever and I'm happy to see representation is finally becoming a priority.

 How can we make our voices heard in 2017?
 All we can do is continue to speak up at every given opportunity.
-I am so grateful for print & online publications which have acted as a platform for young artists such as myself.
+I am so grateful for print and online publications which have acted as a platform for young artists such as myself.
 I use my practice as a photographer as a vehicle to incite change in my community.
-Showcasing queer people & people of color is important to me because it brings about awareness & acceptence.
-More than ever as youth we need to stand up & make our voices louder than the ignorance which has prevailed generations before us.
+Showcasing queer people and people of color is important to me because it brings about awareness and acceptance.
+More than ever as youth we need to stand up and make our voices louder than the ignorance which has prevailed generations before us.

 What are your hopes for 2017?
-I dream of a world that is forward thinking & inclusive.
-We've been dealt a tough hand with the outcome of this past election but it is up to us to fight for a world that is ours.
+I dream of a world that is forward thinking and inclusive.
+We've been dealt a tough hand with the outcome of this past election, but it is up to us to fight for a world that is ours.
 My hope is that this year will incite more political urgency in young people.
-I want us all to be more active, aware & involved.
+I want us all to be more active, aware, and involved.

 If you could ask the world one question and get the answer, what would you ask?
 When will we work in harmony with one another?